node-red/linux-installers/pibuild/README.md

 # raspbian-deb-package

-Scripts required to build the Node-RED deb package for Raspbian Stretch ONLY, as it requires node.js v4.*
+Scripts required to build the Node-RED deb package for Raspbian Buster.

 The last version of Node-RED for Jessie was 0.15.3.